Bus driver took ‘a more scenic route’ before train crash in Biloxi

 Driver tried to free the bus

-The report says the driver stopped short of the crossing, and as the bus tried to cross the tracks, its frame got stuck on the tracks.
+The report says the driver stopped short of the crossing, and as the bus tried to cross the tracks, its frame got stuck.
 The driver tried to free the bus by moving in backward and forward.

 Some details in the report had previously been addressed by the NTBS at news conferences in Biloxi.